Skip to main content

 5. Save the project

-Click Create Project.
-You are redirected to the new project's detail page, which shows the project sidebar with sections for Teams, Workflows, and Documents.
+Click Save.
+The project detail page shows the sidebar with sections for Teams, Workflows, and Documents.

 6. Verify the project appears in the sidebar